UTSCCSCC01/BonFire/doc/sprint3/SR2.md

 No Tasks were incomplete

 ## What are practices that you should continue during next sprint:
- - Having meaningful and short stand up meetings
- - Having multiple reviewers per PR
- - Proper time allocations for working on the project
+ - Group work sessions
+ - Being More active on Jira

 ## What are some new practices that you might want to use during next sprint:
-- Add a definition of done before starting a ticket
-- Add meaningful commit messages
+- Ensuring features work after a merge to avoid hot fixes
+- Ensuring that the code is well documented
+- Enforce Formatting

 ## What are (if any) harmful practices you should stop using during next sprint:
-- Finishing a feature without a creating a story
-- Mismanaging time for a sprint, having to cram to finish tasks
+- Poor time allocation for tasks and having to cram at the end

-## What was your best/worst experience during sprint 1:
+## What was your best/worst experience during sprint 2:
-- Worst: Having to work on the project during reading week and while having many midterms going on
+- Worst: Not setting aside time to work on the assignment as a group
-- Best: Learning new stuff and seeing the project coming all together
+- Best: Figuring out exactly how we want the classrooms to work